Jsparrow/jsparrow.github.io/docs/rules/remove-empty-statement.md

 Finds and removes the unnecessary semicolons from the code blocks.

 ## Benefits
-Improves the readability of the code, by removing code that do not represent any computation steps.
+Improves the readability, by removing code that do not produce any computation steps.

 | Property      | Value |
 | ------------- |:-------------:|